The front of the "Chard Building" as it's currently known as seen during early 2021.

 This is not Pomeroy, but it was in the East Washingtonian in June, 1924, and there's the Chard connection.
 Women Tramps?
 (Ayer is, or was, on the Snake about 3 miles west of where Hwy 261 crosses the river at Lyons Ferry.)
 [I'm probably the only one who had to look up where Ayer was.]

 Gates Insurance in the Chard Building.
-He was still there until 2017.
-And although John has retired, the historic sign is still there.
+He was there until 2017.
+And although John has retired, the historic sign was still there as of 2020.

 An undated advertisement from a Pomeroy High School The Harvest